Peterborough office

 These are all subject to specific conditions and the 3% surcharge does apply throughout.

-If you require further advice regarding SDLT, please contact Hegarty Commercial Property team at propertycommercial@hegarty.co.uk, call 01733 346 333 or make an enquiry online.
+If you require further advice regarding SDLT, please contact our team by emailing enquiries@hegarty.co.uk, calling 01733 346 333, or making an enquiry online using the form below.